 CAN YOU RELATE??

-My Ayurvedic teachers taught me to use this ancient practice to ease nervousness and stress of all kinds, and through my own experience, I’ve learned that helps me enter a sacred state of being in which my body can rest and restore.
-Over the years, I’ve gathered many insights into the art of scalp oiling, which will help you avoid common mishaps and make it easier to tap into that sacred healing state.
+My Ayurvedic teachers taught me to use this ancient practice to ease nervousness and stress of all kinds.
+Through own experience, I’ve learned that it helps me settle into a state of being in which my body can rest and restore.

 What is Scalp Oiling?